swissi2000/Test/docs/addCommand.md

 ```

 Goto [Property: Write CNC12 Info Variables](CNC12.md) for more details about what Fusion 360 information will be available in CNC12.
+Also check out the chapter [Support for Manual NC Commands](manualNC.md) for more options to inject commands into a job file.

 [Back](index.md)